 So the paper concludes that the top layer of water surrounding Antarctica has been diluted by the massive quantity of freshwater released, which freezes more easily today.
 That accounts for the ice accumulation that has been reported to increase each decade from around 1975.

 Now let’s get some facts straight.
 According to the dictionary, the word ’weather’ refers to the state of the atmosphere at a given time and place, whereas ’climate’ is weather over time and thus climate change is about long-term weather changes of the planet, such as the evolution of the ice caps, sea levels, changes in rainfall pattern and so on.

-As it turns out, the two terms generate different interpretations among the general public, ’global warming’ having a bigger impact upon people, as it strongly increases one’s concerns, worries and emotions towards potential harmful effects.
-The study revealed that the term ’climate change’ was more closely linked with weather phenomena such as storms and felt less emotional and less of a treat.
+As it turns out, the two terms generate different interpretations among the general public, ’global warming’ having a bigger impact upon people, as it strongly increases one’s concerns, worries, and emotions towards potential harmful effects.
+The study revealed that the term ’climate change’ was more closely linked with weather phenomena such as storms and felt less emotional and less of a threat.
 So by choosing to specifically use one of these terms, it can virtually change the outlook of the audience over this huge issue.